nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endhighlight %}

 {% protip title="Use Google Play Install Referrer to improve match accuracy" %}
 Google Play provides an install referrer that can be used to guarantee 100% accuracy of deeplinking through install *when Google Play delivers it in time*.
 It’s notoriously unreliable and currently unsupported when redirecting from Chrome.
-However, Branch can use it when available if register for the broadcast by adding this snippet to `AndroidManifest.xml`
+However, Branch can use it when available if registered to receive the broadcast by adding this snippet to `AndroidManifest.xml`

 {% tabs %}
 {% tab common %}